bijay135/folder-contents-fetcher/README.md

 # Folder Contents Feather For Windows
 - This program will only fetch files, folders are ignored
+- Each file will be seperated with a delemiter comma `,`

 # Technologies Used
 - Powershell Scripting